xch89820/backbone-observe/README.md

 ------

-A backbone extend which support Object.observe characteristic in chorme(up 36) and nodejs.
+A Backbone extend which make Backbone support Object.observe feature in browser and nodejs.

 ## What is Object.observe
 Object.observe(), part of a future ECMAScript standard, is a method for asynchronously observing changes to JavaScript objects without the need for a separate library.
 It allows an observer to receive a time-ordered sequence of change records which describe the set of changes which took place to a set of observed objects.